Have You Participated in the Federal Demonstration Partnership Exempt Wizard?

 I ought to be a subject in my own study!
 I've tried everything but I just can't get seem to get the SurveyMonkey website to show the survey correctly.
 So I'm giving up on the survey part of my study.
 Rather than bother your office with a Modification, I'm going to just drop the survey.

-Please DO send us a Modification!
+Please DO send us another Modification!
 We really need to prospectively review and approve the removal of ANY research procedure or group of subjects (except when necessary to eliminate apparent immediate hazards to subjects).
 I can tell that dropping the survey will benefit you (and your stress levels), but our review needs to look at whether the removal changes the risk/benefit analysis of your research.

 Note: If you forward this newsletter to another email recipient, please